onlyjazz/flask-docs/flaskdata-api/docs/apiflows.md

 }```

 #### /edc/study/download-csvs-data
-This API download a zip folder includes EDC study data.
+This API downloads a zip folder includes EDC study data.
 Each csv is an event CRF data.

 #### /edc/study/extract-study-data-at-crf-level
-This API extract EDC data at CRF level and return the data as a json object.
+This API extracts EDC data at CRF level and returns the data as a json object.

-This API return only CRFs with data.
+This API returns only CRFs with data.

-This API have filters option (from date and to date are related to date_updated column, filters can include each column and value with equal sign).
+This API has filters option (from date and to date are related to date_updated column, filters can include each column and value with equal sign).

 #### /edc/study/extract-study-data-at-crf-level-to-csvs
-This API extract EDC data at CRF level and return a zip folder includes CSV files (each CRF as CSV file).
+This API extracts EDC data at CRF level and returns a zip folder includes CSV files (each CRF as CSV file).

-This API return only CRFs with data.
+This API returns only CRFs with data.

-This API have filters option (from date and to date are related to date_updated column, filters can include each column and value with equal sign).
+This API has filters option (from date and to date are related to date_updated column, filters can include each column and value with equal sign).

 #### /edc/subjects/create-subject
-This API create a subject in EDC DB and return the study_subject_id value.
+This API creates a subject in EDC DB and returns the study_subject_id value.

 ## Flask

 ### /flask/customer/extract-data-to-json
-This API extract data from flask tables and views for your customer.
+This API extracts data from flask tables and views for your customer.

 The table/ view should have customer_id column for this process.